Attributing the Image with Right Keywords

 For beginners, one of the challenging moments when uploading and attributing images on stock photo sites is the selection of keywords.

-First, it’s difficult to determine which words will be key for a specific image; second, it’s challenging to choose the best-selling keywords from the entire list of possible words; and third, many simply don’t understand the purpose of keywords.
+First, it’s difficult to determine which words will be keywords for a specific image; second, it’s challenging to choose the best-selling keywords from the entire list of possible words; and third, many stockers simply don’t understand the purpose and value of the right keywords.
 I once got asked, “Isn’t it enough if I just write the name and description?”
-I want to emphasize that the process of creating keywords or attributing is an important aspect of working in stock photography.
+I want to emphasize that the process of creating stock keywords or attributing is an important aspect of working in stock photography.

-So why do you need keywords for your images, and what is their ultimate purpose?
-It’s quite simple: buyers search for the photographs and illustrations they need using these words.
+So why do you need keywords for your stock images, and what is their ultimate purpose?
+It’s quite simple: buyers search the photographs and illustrations they need using these keywords.

-If you pay careful attention to selecting the right keywords for your image, this will significantly increase your sales in the future.
+If you pay careful attention to selecting the right keywords for your image during the attribution process, this will significantly increase your stock sales in the future.

 At the beginning of today’s article, I highlighted that this article is intended for beginner stock photographers.
 This is true, as difficulties in selecting keywords usually arise only at the start of working with stock photo sites.